Virginia Dojo Lineage

 Sokon Matsumura (1809-99)

-Most Karate lineages trace back to Sokon Matsumura, the personal body guard to the last three Okinawan Kings who named his martial art techniques Shuri-te.
-Shuri being the Okinawan capital.
-Te or de meaning hand.
+Most Karate lineages worldwide trace their lineage back to Sokon Matsumura, the personal bodyguard to the last three Okinawan Kings.
 He combined local Martial Arts techniques (Sui di or "Our Hand") with Chinese Kung Fu and Thai Boxing techniques.
-Matsumura was also widely known as Bushi Matsumura, or Warrior Matsumura because of his Martial Arts skills.
+Matsumura was also widely known as Bushi Matsumura, or Warrior Matsumura, because of his Martial Arts skills and bodyguard roles.

 Anko Itosu (1831-1915)

-In addition to Matsumura, Itosu studied with Gusukuma (unrelated to the one mentioned below) He also used the name of his karate as: Shuri te (Shuri hand) and taught the next two renown instructors:
+In addition to Matsumura, Itosu studied with Gusukuma (unrelated to the one mentioned below).
+He also used the name of his karate as: Shuri te (Shuri hand) and taught the next two renowned instructors:

 Shinpan (Shiroma) Gusukuma (1890-1954)